Hausdorff dimension of Julia sets in the logistic family: Induced Cantor repellers and the lower bound

 \subsection{Inducing}

-In the inducing process, we shall pre-emptively use \emph{boundary refinement}, applying the following map, to avoid creating long non-extensible branches in the pull-back step.
-The technique of the boundary refinement was proposed in~\cite{jakswia} in the quest to prove the so called starting condition for unimodal maps~\cite{book}.
-Denote by $h_V$ the first entry map for $f_c$ to the interval $V$ (defined in~\eqref{eqn:Vdef}).
+In the inducing process, we shall pre-emptively use \emph{boundary refinement}, applying the following map $h_V$, to avoid creating long non-extensible branches in the pull-back step.
+The technique of the boundary refinement was proposed in~\cite{jakswia} in the quest to prove the so-called starting condition for unimodal maps~\cite{book}.
+Denote by $h_V$ the first entry map for $f_c$ from $U$ to the interval $V$ (defined in~\eqref{eqn:Vdef}).
 It is a box mapping with two boxes $V, U$, is defined almost everywhere on $U$, coincides with the identity map on $V$, and all its branches are long, diffeomorphic onto $V$ and extensible over $U$ with extension domains contained in $U$.
+We remark that $h_V$ has exponential tails, as $f_c$ restricted to $[-p,p] \setminus V$ is uniformly expanding.

-We now describe a process which transforms $\phi$, from above, into a new box mapping ${\phi_*}$ with up to three boxes $b_* \subset Z \subset V$. \subparagraph{Postcritical filling.}
+We now describe a process which transforms the first return map $\phi$ to $U$ into a new box mapping ${\phi_*}$ with up to three boxes $b_* \subset Z \subset V$. \subparagraph{Postcritical filling.}

 Let